CME211/notes/lecture-14/lecture-14.md

 * There is also an A+ language but that wasn't developed until the 1980s

+* In 1995 Sun Microsystems releases first implementation of Java programming language.
+The new language was supposed to be similar to C++, but with cleaner, more consistent syntax.

+* Microsoft releases implementation of C# (C-sharp) language in 2000 in order to provide another alternative to C++.

-* D is a programming language that came out in 2001 and is a "re-engineering" of C++
+* D is a programming language that came out in 2001 and is yet another atempt at "re-engineering" of C++

 * C++ is now a standard or specification, and multiple companies or